 The main reporting criteria concerning authentication of euro coins and euro coins unfit for circulation are set out in Article 12(1) of the Regulation.
-In order to coordinate the implementation of the authentication procedures, Article 7 of the Regulation authorised the European Technical and Scientific Centre (ETSC) to define guidelines, including practical implementation provisions, related to controls, checks and auditing by Member States, after having consulted the counterfeit coin experts' group (CCEG).
-On the basis of the ETSC Guidelines the Member States were required to report on the following indicators6:
+In order to coordinate the implementation of the authentication procedures, Article 7 of the Regulation authorises the ETSC to define guidelines, including practical implementation provisions, related to controls, checks and auditing by Member States, after having consulted the counterfeit coin experts' group (CCEG)9.
+On the basis of the ETSC Guidelines the Member States are required to report on the following indicators10:

-- 1. Total number of coins processed in 2014 for the three highest denomination; - 2.
+- 1. Total number of coins processed in 2016 for the three highest denomination; - 2.
 Total number of on-the-spot controls carried out; - 3.
 Total number of coin-processing machines checked; - 4.
 Total volume of coins processed by coin-processing machines checked; - 5.
 Total number of suspect counterfeit coins analysed; and - 6.
 Total number of unfit coins reimbursed.